fbpixel

 Before you submit an offer, there’s quite a bit of preparation involved.
 Many homebuyers work with a real estate professional to help draft the offer letter and guide them through the process, which generally includes the following steps:

-- Outline Offer Details and Contingencies: Your offer will include terms and conditions regarding the transaction.
-These often cover issues such as who will cover closing costs, details about appraisals, and conditions for home inspections.
+2. Outline Offer Details and Contingencies: Your offer will include terms and conditions regarding the transaction.
+These often cover issues such as who will cover closing costs, details about the home appraisal, and conditions for home inspections.

 After submitting your offer, the seller has the option to accept, reject, or propose a counteroffer.
 If the seller accepts your offer as-is, you and the seller are now “under contract.”
 This is a legal status that binds both parties to the agreement unless one party exercises an option to back out based on agreed contingencies.